Students practice and develop literacy skills with these Fall Kindergarten literacy centers that are perfect for the Kindergarten classroom.

 The word work center can be used to practice a number of skills.
 I would even have multiple word work centers going at a time.
 For example, I would have a station marked “Word Work A” and then another marked “Word Work B”.
 Sometimes, even “Word Work C”.
 These literacy activities work great in this center.
 You can choose from various activities and themes!

-The October math and literacy centers can be found here:
+The October math and kindergarten literacy centers can be found here:

 The listening center allows students to hear authentic literature and respond in writing.

 There are several stories that are great for Fall!
 Check them out here: